shermanlo77/archeryrating/README.md

 ```
 - Extract Ianseo scores and save them as `.csv` files.
 See [IanseoParse](https://github.com/Alcalol/IanseoParse) for further information.
 The following examples are provided:
 ```
-java -jar IanseoParse/target/IanseoParse-1.0.jar -t wa_2019.txt
+java -jar IanseoParse/target/IanseoParse-1.2.jar -t uk_2019.txt
 ```
-to extract World Archery events and
+to extract UK events for 2019
 ```
-java -jar IanseoParse/target/IanseoParse-1.0.jar -t uk_2019.txt
+java -jar IanseoParse/target/IanseoParse-1.2.jar -t uk_2021.txt
 ```
-to extract UK events.
+to extract UK events for 2021.
-- For the above example, run the scripts `wa_2019.R` and `uk_2019.R` to build the respective websites.
+- For the above example, run the scripts `uk_2019.R` and `uk_2021.R` to build the respective websites.
 This is computationally intensive, especially if there are ties.
 Multiple threads and at least 16 GB of RAM is recommended.
 - To build a website using other events, see the procedure `archeryRatingHtml()` in `archeryrating.R`.

 ## More Information